Wednesday, October 16th 2024

 As electric vehicle propulsion systems have matured to meet consumer expectations, the focus has shifted to enhancing vertical dynamics and comfort.
 The suspension systems and hub-motor setups has provided valuable insights for selecting the right system to mitigate unbalanced electromagnetic force (UEMF) in hub-motor electric vehicles (HMEVs).
 This study introduces a Heron Optimization Algorithm-Model Predictive Control (HOA-MPC) strategy for hub-motor electric vehicles equipped with air suspension (HM-AS), aiming to enhance ride comfort, handling stability, and reduce eccentricity between the stator and rotor.
 A full-vehicle dynamic model considering vertical-longitudinal coupling is established and validated.
 A road surface identification system based on a Physics-informed neural network (PINNs) is designed.
 The Self-Organizing Map (SOM) is used to optimize weight coefficients on 16 conditions, which are then saved as tables for HOA-MPC.
 An HOA-MPC controller is designed based on distributed prediction model, which decompose the entire vehicle into four subsystems and consider the coupling of roll and pitch.
 Simulation results demonstrated that HOA-MPC achieves improvements of 25% in body acceleration, 16% in eccentricity, 5% in tire dynamic load, 25% in roll, and 15% in pitch.
 It showcases its effectiveness in enhancing ride comfort and vehicle stability.

-Hengyu Lu
+Hengyu LU

 Postgraduate student